Language-Research-Technology/ldaca-website/content/news/events/index.md

         <b>Pre-conference workshop (before the 2022 Conference of the Australian Linguistic Society)</b>
     </summary>
     <p>
-    LDaCA and ATAP presented a day of workshop activities to give ALS conference delegates the opportunity to learn more about the work of the two projects.
+    LDaCA and {{< glossary_link display="ATAP" id="atap" >}} presented a day of workshop activities to give ALS conference delegates the opportunity to learn more about the work of the two projects.
 The day included:</p>
     <ul>
     <li>an overview of the projects and the work to date</li>
     <li>reports on specific sub-projects</li>